atyagi/elasticache-laravel/README.md

 This package requires the memcached extension for PHP.
 Please see [this link](http://php.net/manual/en/book.memcached.php) for installation instructions.

-With composer, simply add `"atyagi/elasticache-laravel": "~1.1"` to your composer.json.
+With composer, simply add `"atyagi/elasticache-laravel": "~2.0"` to your composer.json. (or `"atyagi/elasticache-laravel": "~1.1"` for Laravel 4 installations)

 Once `composer update` is ran, add